dotlang/language/README.md

     DataManager;   //this class has anonymous field
 }

-//this is an anonymous block
+//this is an anonymous block, used to initialize the static instance or enforce some compilation checks {
-{
-    //static code when this class is instantiated for the first time ever
+    //static code when this class is instantiated for the first time ever this.z = 19; //init the static instance
-    //this is not a place for per-instance logic like constructor
-    //note that there is no access to the class instance, you can only do compile time checks
-    //here like deprecated module or input checks in templates assert 0 : 'this class is deprecated!';
 }

-int getInstance() { return @; }   //enable instantiation of this class int func1(int data=9)
+int func1(int data=9)
 {
     Func<int> anonFunc = (u) -> u+1;
     this.z = data + anonFunc.apply(u: 6);

+    int x = 1;
+    switch(data)  //switch is for primitives
+    {
+        1: return 1; //if block is just one line, you can omit brces 4, 5: { x++; }
+        *: { return 0; }  //default
     }
+    retrun x;
+}

+//for single statement, you don't need braces int func2(int r) return r+1;
 ```

 A sample interface: